-In consideration of the Group's going concern the Company's priorities over the four quarters in 2021 are as follows:
+In consideration of the Group's going concern the Company's priorities over the remainder of 2021 is as follows:

-- Though COVID-19 may impact the Group's silver production in 2021, the forecast for the 2021 year is approximately 1.5 to 1.7 million ounces, lower than 2020 due to strip mining that relate to open pit extension; - Complete the placement of the equipment into the processing circuit and begin new flotation line construction and commissioning to be ready to process the sulphide ores in the 2022; - · Continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - Continue with the exploration program that was delayed in 2020, drilling the two flanks on Vertikalny pit and the Mangazeisky North infill drilling; and - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.
+- Though COVID-19 may impact the Group's silver production in 2021, the forecast for the 2021 year remain the same as in in prior quarter is approximately 1.2 to 1.5 million ounces, lower than 2020 due to strip mining that relate to open pit extension.
+This forecast was made considering existing mining plan that is based on resource model, productivity and utilization existing mining assets. - Complete the placement of the equipment into the processing circuit and begin new flotation line construction and commissioning to be ready to process the sulphide ores in mid-2023; - Continue to monitor all operations to further optimize operating costs and improve operational efficiencies; - Continue with the exploration program that was delayed in 2020, drilling the two flanks on Vertikalny pit and the Mangazeisky North infill drilling; and - Continue to build up operational capabilities and staffing and introduce new systems for production monitoring and management accounting.